 You can keep your customers happier

 Artificial intelligence could totally transform your customer support processes.
 Automated live chat-bots are the obvious example, and they’re now becoming so sophisticated that people often can’t tell the difference between talking to a machine or a real person.
-Additionally, software is currently being developed to help gauge a customer’s emotions via their tone of voice on the phone, meaning you will be able to handle complaints more sensitively.
-Chat-bot software can also record patterns of query, helping you to better anticipate questions from customers.
+Additionally, the software is currently being developed to help gauge a customer’s emotions via their tone of voice on the phone, meaning you will be able to handle complaints more sensitively.
+Chat-bot software can also record patterns of a query, helping you to better anticipate questions from customers.
+However, for more difficult requests these would still have to be diverted to an employee and therefore in addition to an AI system businesses should be looking for the best spectrum internet packages or other service provider packages as this can help to give the business the high-speed internet it needs to keep customers happy and well looked after.

 Yet there is an even more sophisticated level to this, for AI technology can also be used to predict customers’ future behavior – by knowing, for instance, when they are likely to be making a purchase decision.
 For companies selling products online, this could be immensely useful, allowing them to nudge customers to buy from them and even knowing what that customer will want before they do.
 Businesses also use various solutions from the likes of FastSpring and other providers, in order to create a much smoother experience with aims to drive sales up and streamline their online sales platforms, overall leaving customers happier.